john-lay/dmg-adventure/README.md

 * The collision detection triggers can only handle 1 enemy per screen.
 Any more triggers significant slowdown.
 2 enemies is passable, any more is unbearable.
 * The unit counter of ruppees is baked into the background
 * The empty hearts indicator is baked into the background
+* The boomerang can only be thrown on the screen it's found on.
+(Unlike the original game, it does not cost rupees to throw.
+Keeping with the original game, it doesn't return to Zelda when thrown)

 ## Variable list